vectrozz/nock-wallet/README.md

 ### Backend won't start
 - Check if port 5007 is already in use: `lsof -i :5007`
-- Verify `nockchain-wallet` CLI is installed and in PATH
+- Verify `nockchain-wallet` CLI is installed and in PATH (manual install)
 - Check Python virtual environment is activated: `which python3` should show the venv path
+- In Docker mode, ensure wallet container is healthy: `docker-compose ps`

 ### Frontend can't connect to backend
 - Verify backend is running (check terminal output)